CamReasoner: Reinforcing Camera Movement Understanding via Structured Spatial Reasoning: Experiments

 The qualitative results in Fig.~\ref{fig:results} substantiate the superior performance of CamReasoner-7B in camera movement reasoning.
 Through a structured \textit{<observation>}-\textit{<think>}-\textit{<answer>}pipeline, the model effectively translates fine-grained visual cues into logical deductions.

 During the observation phase, the model performs a detailed temporal scan to capture subtle shifts in subject-background relations.
 This granular perception allows it to decouple ego-motion from environmental noise, explicitly describing transitions between visual landmarks.
 In the subsequent thinking stage, CamReasoner engages in deductive verification grounded in cinematographic principles.
-By cross-referencing perceived displacements with the absence of confounding rotations, the model demonstrates that it has internalized robust spatial-temporal paradigms rather than relying on superficial statistical correlations.
+By cross-referencing perceived displacements with the absence of confounding rotations, the model demonstrates that it has learned to produce structured reasoning chains that reference relevant spatial-temporal cues rather than relying on superficial statistical correlations.

 Finally, the alignment between these textual reasoning chains and the high accuracy underscores the efficacy of our training strategy.
 By refining a foundational reasoning checkpoint through reinforcement learning, we successfully bridge the gap between low-level visual perception and high-level semantic understanding.